PEOPLE

 AY2012/13 funded by the Dean's scholar award at UIC.

 Next position: Upon graduation, Elizabeth was awarded an NSF Graduate Fellowship with Seth Sullivant at NCSU, and a tenure-track position at San Jose State University which she started in Fall 2014.
+As of 2021, when she recieved an NSF CAREER award, she is an associate professor at the University of Hawaii at Manoa.

 Denis Bajic